wicksy/vagrant-openshift/README.md

 * Used Vagrant 1.8.5 as Landrush doesn't work with 1.9.x. (https://github.com/vagrant-landrush/landrush/issues/292)
 * Used Ansible 2.2.0.0 as OpenShift installation fails with 2.2.1.0 (https://github.com/openshift/openshift-ansible/issues/3111)
 * New ssh key not inserted due to issue (https://github.com/mitchellh/vagrant/issues/7642)
-* Tag openshift-ansible-3.5.28-1 used to clone openshift/openshift-ansible due to issue (https://github.com/openshift/openshift-ansible/issues/3705)
+* Tag openshift-ansible-3.5.67-1 used to clone openshift/openshift-ansible due to issues open against `master`

 #### Pre-requisites